 Both parties candidates expressed technology policies that are sort of unclear at this moment.
 For the sake of coherence, let’s take a look at what Donald Trump says about important stances that could possibly change the way we do business technology sectors.

 Where does Trump stand on Net Neutrality?
 There is not a definitive answer at this moment.
-But there is his tweet from 2014,
+But there is his tweet from 2014, which states:

 “Obama’s attack on the internet is another top-down power grab.
 Net neutrality is the Fairness Doctrine.
 Will target conservative media.”